“But God…you’re just so boring.”

 Relationship with the unseen is hard.
 I don’t wake up every morning and have a crisis of belief over whether my best friend exists.
 I’ve seen him, I’ve heard from him, and even though we don’t get to hang out as much as we’d like, I know – easily, simply, without a doubt – that he loves me as a brother.

-I certainly believed in God through Scripture, saw him as a master to be obeyed and a savior to be worshiped.
+I certainly believed in God through Scripture, saw him as a master and a savior.
 But intimacy?
 Delight?
-That’s a whole ‘nother level.
-Especially when I constantly felt I was disappointing him, that our relationship was mostly expectations.
+That’s another level.
+Especially when I felt I was disappointing him, that our relationship was mostly expectations.
 When the Psalmist spoke of “eternal pleasures at his right hand” (Psalm 16:11), I felt guilty.
 Like when you sing the lyrics “O How He Loves” and secretly groan, “It’s a beautiful song, but I have NO idea what he’s talking about.”

 Who wants to be pressured into a relationship?

 Especially with human fulfillment so seemingly close at hand, so simple to drink from.
-Obviously, home and hearth and sex and babies seemed a lot more interesting.
-Everyone else seemed to be getting such joy out of it.
-Looking back I can see the illusion, how tense and spotty it was behind the scenes.
-But at the time, I remained blind.
-And single.
-God seemed like the manipulative mother, sabotaging her son’s blessings so he’d stay home with her.
+Home and hearth and sex and babies seemed way more tantalizing.
+Everyone else seemed to be getting such a kick out of it.
+Looking back I can see the illusion, how tense and spotty it really was, but at the time, I remained blind.
+God seemed like the manipulative mother, sabotaging her son’s life so he’d stay home.

 So I spent years resenting the very God who wanted to fill me.
 I accepted a grievous lie, one which I believe many Christian singles have embraced deep down.